absyro/botstudio-hub/content/docs/information/technology.md

 - **[whatsapp-web.js](https://wwebjs.dev)**: whatsapp-web.js is a Node.js library for interacting with WhatsApp's web interface.
 It allows for automation of sending and receiving messages, as well as other actions such as creating groups and managing contacts.
 - **[PM2](https://pm2.keymetrics.io)**: PM2 is a process manager for Node.js applications.
 It allows for easy deployment and management of multiple instances of an application, as well as monitoring and automatic restarts in case of crashes.
 - **[Nodemon](https://nodemon.io)**: Nodemon is a utility that monitors changes in your Node.js application and automatically restarts the server when changes are detected.
 This makes development and testing much easier, as you don't have to manually restart the server every time you make a change.
 - **[Build Manager](https://github.com/amirfarzamnia/buildm)**: Build Manager is a tool created by Absyro to automate the process of building and deploying Bot Studio applications.
-It handles tasks such as minifying code, bundling dependencies, and uploading files to hosting services.
+It handles tasks such as minifying code and bundling dependencies.
 - **[Prettier](https://prettier.io)**: Prettier is a code formatting tool that helps maintain consistent and readable code.
 It can be integrated into various editors and IDEs, making it easy to format your code with just a few clicks.

 ---